AkiraOS Documentation

 Core Features

-Zero-Trust Execution - WASM sandboxing + capability-based access control
+- Zero-Trust Execution — WASM sandboxing + capability-based access control

-Real-Time Performance - Zephyr RTOS with <60ns native call overhead
+- Real-Time Performance — Zephyr RTOS with <60 ns native call overhead

-OTA Updates - MCUboot secure firmware updates with rollback
+- OTA Updates — MCUboot secure firmware updates with rollback

-Multi-Platform - ESP32, nRF54, STM32, native simulation
+- Multi-Platform — ESP32, nRF54L15, STM32, native simulation

-Modular Connectivity - WiFi, Bluetooth, USB, mesh (future)
+- Modular Connectivity — WiFi, Bluetooth, USB

 Key Metrics